joheenc/joheenc.github.io/index.md

 Currently I'm working on:
 - [Quasi-Periodic Eruptions (QPEs)](https://arxiv.org/ftp/arxiv/papers/1909/1909.04693.pdf), a newly discovered recurring X-ray transient which may be an electromagnetic counterpart to [EMRIs](https://en.wikipedia.org/wiki/Extreme_mass_ratio_inspiral)
-- [Tidal Disruption Events](https://en.wikipedia.org/wiki/Tidal_disruption_event), which are exciting laboratories to study super-Eddington accretion and general relativistic effects of massive black holes
+- [Tidal Disruption Events](https://en.wikipedia.org/wiki/Tidal_disruption_event), which are exciting laboratories to probe accretion physics in strong gravity
 - [Ultracompact white dwarf binaries](https://en.wikipedia.org/wiki/AM_Canum_Venaticorum_star), which are probes of accretion at a much smaller mass scale, and interesting as both low-frequency (mHz) gravitational wave sources and possible progenitors of Type Ia supernovae
 - High performance computing; X-ray astronomy

 A general theme of my research is studying compact object accretion and binaries across the mass scale.
-These systems yield rich insights into atomic physics, plasma physics, and strong-field gravity, which are all exciting questions to me.
+These systems yield rich insights into plasma physics, atomic physics, and general relativity, which are all exciting areas to me.

-As an undergrad, I also worked on exoplanets, but those days are behind me.

 ## News